 - Brazilian arnica

-Research suggests that topical medications may be just as effective as oral ones.
+Research that topical medications may be just as effective as oral ones.
 Many of them worked significantly better than placebo.
 These medications can come in the form of gels, creams, patches, and more.
 One study also saw decrease in pain when people applied lavender essential oil or ointments prepared with cayenne peppers with acupressure.

 Some other brand standards include Icy Hot or Tiger Balm.
 The effectiveness and side effects of each brand can vary from user to user.
 You may experience skin irritation with certain brands.
 Be sure to patch test (apply a small amount and wait 24 hours to see if you experience any side effects) before doing a complete application.